chenmin1107/cs6244_motionplanning/README.md

 Add your path to $ROS_PACKAGE_PATH, so the system can find it.
 You can do it as follows:

-1. cd ~/
+* cd ~/

-2. vim .bashrc (or whatever editor you like)
+* vim .bashrc (or whatever editor you like)

-3. add the follwing line at the end of your .bashrc file
+* add the follwing line at the end of your .bashrc file

 export ROS_PACKAGE_PATH=$ROS_PACKAGE_PATH:[your path to]/cs6244_motionplanning/

-4. source ~/.bashrc
+* source ~/.bashrc

 ### 5. Build the packages

-#### Note:

-When you build the packages, the compile might tell you [xxx] package can not be found.
+When you build the packages, the compiler might tell you [xxx] package can not be found.
 You can easily install them by following the commands below: